acorn-io/runtime/docs/docs/38-authoring/07-args-and-profiles.md

 ### Built-in

 To prevent the author from having to create a profile, Acorn provides the `args.dev` boolean value.
-It is set to `true` when running in dev mode (`acorn run -i`).
+It is set to `true` when running in dev mode (`acorn dev` or `acorn run -i`).
 Acorn authors can use this boolean with `if` statements to change dev vs. production runtime behaviors.

 ```acorn
 containers: {